-Lifestyle changes and supplements that encourage better circulation may be effective alternatives for managing Raynaud's.
+Lifestyle changes and supplements that encourage better circulation may help you manage Raynaud's.
+However, more study is needed.
 If you're interested, talk to your doctor about:

 - Ginkgo.
 Ginkgo supplements could help decrease the number of Raynaud's attacks you have.

 - Biofeedback.
 Using your mind to control body temperature (biofeedback) may help decrease the severity and frequency of attacks.
 Biofeedback includes guided imagery to increase the temperature of hands and feet, deep breathing, and other relaxation exercises.
 Your doctor may be able to suggest a therapist who can help you learn biofeedback techniques.
-Books and tapes also are available on the subject.
+There are books and DVDs on the subject.

-As with any supplement, be sure to talk to your doctor before adding it to your treatment regimen.
-Your doctor can warn you if there are any potential drug interactions or side effects of alternative treatments.
+Talk to your doctor before taking supplements.
+Your doctor can warn you if there are potential drug interactions or side effects of alternative treatments.

-Coping with the stress and nuisance of Raynaud's takes patience and effort.
+Coping with Raynaud's takes patience and effort.
 Work with your doctor to manage your condition and maintain a positive attitude.
 The majority of people with Raynaud's respond to treatment.

-- Natural product effectiveness checker results: Raynaud's syndrome.
+- Natural product effectiveness checker: Raynaud's syndrome.
 Natural Medicines Comprehensive Database. http://www.naturaldatabase.com.
 Accessed Aug.
-9, 2011.
+28, 2014.